jake-87/blog/content/blog/dependent_p1.md

 2. Simple evaluation strategies for let bound variables & closed terms.
 3. Values and normal forms.

-In the next part, we will explore the evaluation of a language closer to lambda calculus, then open terms, containing unbound variables, and how we can apply this to a programming language.
+In the next part, we will explore how to take these concepts and apply them to something much closer to a "real" programming language, with `lambda` expressions and application, which will require the introduction of a "closure".
+From there, we can explore how to deal with open terms, containing unbound variables, and onwards to dependent types.

 ## Code